Yashk1434/smart_headset_for_blind_people/README.md

 ## 📚 Report & Documentation

-You can find the full technical documentation in the `Smart Headset for Blind.docx` file included in this repository.
+You can find the full technical documentation in the `Smart Headset for Blind People.pdf` file included in this repository.

 ---